A winch is one of the most power-hungry accessories you can get for your ATV, so it’s crucial that the wiring is correct.

 Other brands use red and black wire from the battery to the contactor but blue and yellow from the contactor to the winch motor.

-The contactor terminal layout can also vary between winch brands, so it’s important that you get familiar with your connector before connecting the wires.
+The contactor terminal layout can also vary between winch brands, so you must get familiar with your connector before connecting the wires.

 The connector and winch motor terminals are usually labeled “+” and “-” or color-coded to make it easier to know which wire goes where.